JonatanHogild/FreeIPA_for_virtual_environment/README.md

 sudo systemctl restart named
 ```

 If you run into DNS issues, a potential fix is turning off dnssec validation, which doesn't need to be enabled for an internal environment like this.
-First, open up *ipa-options-ext.conf*:
+Open up *ipa-options-ext.conf*:
 ```
 sudo vi /etc/named/ipa-options-ext.conf
 ```